Puneeth-n/epazote/README.md

 ## The config file.

-This is the structure of the config file:
+This is an example/structure of the config file:

 ```yaml
 config: